autodidact/ExDataCourseProject/CodeBook.md

 ### subject
-This column is preserved as in the original dataset and corresponds to the subject on whom the observation was recorded.
+This column is preserved as in the original dataset and corresponds to the id of the subject on whom the observation was recorded.

 ### observation
 Our tidy dataset contains only variables for which the mean and standard observation was recorded.
 Other variables have been stripped from the data set.